-The potato stick is made by deep-frying steamed potatoes and tastes great with a pleasant crispy texture, which also has tiny bits of carrot and parsley in it.
+The potato stick Jagariko is made by deep-frying steamed potatoes kneaded with tiny bits of carrot and parsley.

 According to the recipe on Rakuten, I prepared the following ingredients to make the potato potage soup.

 |1||Crush the Jagariko fries into tiny pieces and put them into a cup.|

 |2||Pour the hot water into the cup and wait until the pieces become soft.|

 |3||When they have become soft, sprinkle a dash of salt and pepper and stir well to make it like mashed potatoes.|

 |4||Then, add milk little by little to the cup, stirring constantly.|

 |5||Microwave the cup until hot, and it’s ready to eat.|